KolesovDV/mikrotik_backup/README.md

 3) Fill in prefence file with your own parameters.
 4) In main function choose you poll of mikrotik ip addresses
 ### The main Idea
-It's one way how to create backups of mikrotiks configs, upload to ftp, and make diff between current and previos configuratins
+It's one way how to create backups of mikrotik configs, upload to ftp, and make diff between current and previous configurations